dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 If this net name is used somewhere else in the simulation - for example in an expression for an arbitrary source - then it is possible that the voltage probe name overwriting the net name will break the expression and so the simulation will give unexpected results or throw errors.
 Giving voltage probes identical names to their target nets avoids this problem.

 It is also recommended that you name all nets because if you have used an EasyEDA-assigned default net name in an expression then, if you edit the schematic, say to insert an extra resistor or a current probe, then EasyEDA will reassign the default net names to different nets.
-This break the expression and so the simulation will give unexpected results or throw errors.
+This breaks the expression and so the simulation will give unexpected results or throw errors.

 To probe the current in a wire you can place an instance of the Ammeter component, from the EasyEDA Libs, in series with the wire.